bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 00:41:45

 Sure.
-But you could like run that on a low power, Unix machine of your choice, you know, hook it up to your alarm system, get a signal over `MQTT` or something, and then have a cold card plugged in in CK bunker mode and have it just automatically send your coins if somebody opens the door between 2 a.m. and 6 a.m.
+But you could like run that on a low power, Unix machine of your choice, hook it up to your alarm system, get a signal over `MQTT` or something, and then have a cold card plugged in in CK bunker mode and have it just automatically send your coins if somebody opens the door between 2 a.m. and 6 a.m.
 Or something.

 NVK: 00:42:08